li2/android-3rd-lib-tutorial/README/Retrofit/README.md

 Learn how to use (optional) path parameters to refine your request for single or multiple values.

 By passing an empty String to path parameter, Retrofit (especially OkHttp’s HttpUrl class) will “remove” the path parameter and just use the leading url part for the request.

-If your path parameter is right in the middle of the url, passing an empty string will result in a wrong request url:
+If your path parameter is right in the middle of the url, **passing an empty string will result in a wrong request url**:

     public interface GitHubClient {
         @GET("/users/{user}/repos")